Narthur/ohc-handbook/Section 3 - Academics.md

 Where a course has enrollment limits, students taking the course for credit will be given priority.
 Auditing students must understand the instructor is under no obligation to evaluate their work and/or performance.
 Audits may be recorded on transcripts.
 Proficiency exams may not be taken after a course is audited.

-Some courses, included all vocational classes, may only be audited at the full tuition rate.
+Some courses, including all vocational classes, may only be audited at the full tuition rate.

 ## Study Load